Your guide to registrations for international transport

 Bonded storage

-As with bonded transport, the registration requires that there is a guarantee (bond) that will cover losses incurred by SARS if the traders fails to pay the relevant tax.
+As with bonded transport, the registration requires that there is a guarantee (bond) that will cover losses incurred by SARS if the traders fail to pay the relevant tax.

 Freight agents and carriage providers may register and manage a bonded facility (storage warehouse) to offer this service to their clients.